DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## An Introduction.

 Containers and virtual machines are technologies that allow operating systems and applications to be isolated within a runtime environment.
-Depending on the hardware specifications, Proxmox VE allows multiple containers and virtual machines to run on a single PC:
+Depending on the hardware specifications, PVE allows multiple containers and virtual machines to run on a single PC:

-> The purpose of this post is to demonstrate how I install Proxmox VE and create a container.
+> The purpose of this post is to demonstrate how I install PVE and create a container.

 ---

 ## The Big Picture.

-Learn how I efficiently install Proxmox VE on an Intel NUC 10 with this comprehensive guide.
+Learn how I efficiently install PVE on an Intel NUC 10 with this comprehensive guide.
 Discover the prerequisites, step-by-step installation process, and tips that I use to optimize my virtual environment setup.
-Proxmox is perfect for tech enthusiasts looking to maximize their Homelab PCs.
+PVE is perfect for tech enthusiasts looking to maximize their Homelab PCs.

 ---